rtarasevich/Readme_Generator/README.md

   ## Usage
   This application is run in the terminal from the command line using node.js.
 You will find the generated readme file in the output folder.
-  To see how this application is used, please refer to this [video](https://drive.google.com/file/d/1HXIKOIWJ8HH43REazcBDxLJNeadzeluz/view).

   ## Installation
-  First download the dependencies by running `npm install` then run the application using `npm start` or `node index.js` After you run the program and and answer the questions, your file will be saved in the [output folder](./output/) for your use.
+  First run `npm install` in the terminal, then initiate the application by using `npm start` or `node index.js`.
+After you run the program and answer the questions, your file will be saved in the [output folder](./output/) for your own use.

   ## Credits